ant-design/ant-design-pro-site/blog/use-eslint-typescript.en-US.md

 ## 起因

-In the preparation of Pro v4, we added a feature that converts typescript into javascript.
+In the preparation of Pro v4, we added a feature that converts TypeScript into JavaScript.
 After the conversion is complete, we ran eslint and prettier to make the code more human-like.
 The js code after the conversion is complete cannot pass the eslint check:

 For example here: